Professor Stefan Decker

 Fraunhofer FIT and my chair i5 at RWTH Aachen is now contributing to a large number of different dataspace initiatives and projects: NFDI4Health, NFDI4DataScience, SMITH, common European Energy Dataspace, common European Green Deal Dataspace, german mobility dataspace, to name a few.

 The W3C DCAT recommendation was created by a PhD student of mine: Fadi Maali and suggested to the commission by Vasillios Peristeras.
-It is now the standard metadata format for all Open Data portals in the European Union.
+It is now the standard metadata format for all Open Data portals in the European Union and gains traction for research data management and many other application areas.

 My team and myself (mostly my team) drafted the governmental Irish Open Data Strategy and provided the alpha version of the Ireland's Open Data Portal.